pgadmin-org/pgadmin4/docs/en_US/restore_dialog.rst

 * Use the drop-down listbox next to *Rolename* to specify the role that will be used to authenticate with the server during the restore process.

-Click the *Restore options* tab to continue.
-Use the fields on the *Restore options* tab to specify options that correspond to *pg_restore* options.
+Click the *Data/Objects* tab to continue.
+Use the fields on the *Data/Objects* tab to specify options related to data or pgAdmin objects that correspond to *pg_restore* options.

 .. image:: images/restore_sections.png
     :alt: Restore dialog options section